Adaptive Scalable Analytics Platform

-- Join us at the BDVA Summit of the Big Data Value Association in Valencia, Spain (Nov 30 – Dec 2), where the ASAP project and the webLyzard visual analytics engine will be presented.
+- Join us at the BDVA Summit of the Big Data Value Association in Valencia, Spain (Nov 30 – Dec 2), where the ASAP project and the webLyzard Web intelligence platform will be presented.

 - TEDx Modul University presentation of visual tools to analyze global communication flows, including charts and temporal controls for statistical indicators developed within ASAP.

 - Prof. Arno Scharl from webLyzard technology represented ASAP at the SME Workshop of the ICT Proposers’ Day in Bratislava, Slovakia (26-27 Sep 2016).

 - Track the latest news from the ASAP project by following our Twitter account @ASAP_EU.

 - E-Mail us at firstname.lastname@example.org – we look forward to your feedback.

 The ASAP FP7 research project developed a dynamic open-source execution framework for scalable data analytics.
 The underlying idea was that no single execution model is suitable for all types of tasks, and no single data model (and store) is suitable for all types of data.
 Complex analytical tasks over multi-engine environments therefore require integrated profiling, modeling, planning and scheduling functions.

 To facilitate the building and execution of complex analytics workflows, the ASAP project pursued four main goals: